xpenatan/MaskView/README.md

 MaskView attributes:
  * `mv_backgroundColor` Color of the background where the mask will be applied
- * `mv_pathView` The id of PathView which is required to apply the vector mask
+ * `mv_pathView` The id of PathView which is required to apply the mask

  PathView attributes:
  * `pv_previewColor` Color to show only in preview window